artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 Next it pulls out the build settings for all these keys `FRAMEWORK_SEARCH_PATHS HEADER_SEARCH_PATHS USER_HEADER_SEARCH_PATHS GCC_VERSION ARCHS VALID_ARCHS GCC_PREPROCESSOR_DEFINITIONS GCC_ENABLE_OBJC_EXCEPTIONS` from your project, into the sub-project.

-Next it determines how to handle code-signing on the app, as it supports both simulator and on-device.
+Next it determines how to handle code-signing on the app, as it supports both simulator and on-device, and you need to sign to run any code on a device.

-After that if needs to understand how to compile an individual file, so it gets a reference to the build log dirs for the [derived data][derived_data_logs] for your app.
-They're zipped, files, so it unzips them and parses the log.
+After that, if needs to understand how to compile an individual file, it gets a reference to the build log dirs for the [derived data][derived_data_logs] for your app.
+They're zipped files, so it unzips them and parses the log.
 Here's an example of what [compiling a single class from Eigen looks like][a_build_log] (I've highlighted the useful bits).
 Internally, this is called the learnt db.

 The learnt db is used to compile a class to be individually compiled into a `injecting_class.o` file, I can't quite figure out where that file comes from though.